-The Servicer must complete the appropriate Request for Release of Documents for Government MBS (Form SG340M) and submit it to the MPF Government MBS Custodian within five (5) calendar days following payoff.
 Any specific instructions pertaining to endorsement and/or disposition of the original Mortgage Loan documents must accompany the Request for Release of Documents form.

-The MPF Government MBS Custodian shall return the original Note once the Mortgage Loan is paid in full or otherwise liquidated.
+The MPF Government MBS Custodian shall return the original Note by UPS or FedEx (using account number provided by the PFI at onboarding) once the Mortgage Loan is paid in full or otherwise liquidated.
 The Servicer is responsible for complying with Applicable Law with respect to the Note being altered to indicate the Mortgage Loan has been paid in full.